The complete guide to handmade soap in India

 Avoid

-- Sodium Lauryl Sulfate (SLS) or Sodium Laureth Sulfate (SLES) — the primary synthetic detergent.
-Strips the skin barrier.
-Common cause of reactions for sensitive skin.
+- Sodium Lauryl Sulfate (SLS) or Sodium Laureth Sulfate (SLES) — the primary synthetic detergent in most commercial bars.
+Strips natural skin oils with every wash.

 - Fragrance or Parfum — synthetic fragrance compounds grouped under one word.
-One of the most common causes of contact dermatitis.
-Even bars marketed as “gentle” contain it.
+A common source of reactions for people with sensitive skin.
+Even bars marketed as “gentle” often contain it.

 - Parabens — methylparaben, propylparaben, butylparaben.
 Synthetic preservatives.
-Lower priority to avoid than SLS and fragrance, but a clean label leaves them out.
+Lower priority than SLS and fragrance, but a clean label leaves them out.

 Good signs